Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 Causes

 Hydronephrosis can be caused by various factors that obstruct normal urine flow.
-Anatomical abnormalities such as ureteral strictures or obstructions can be congenital or develop over time.
-Such blockages prevent urine from effectively draining from the kidney.
+Anatomical anomalies such as ureteral strictures or obstructions can be congenital or develop over time.
+Such blockages prevent urine from draining effectively from the kidney.

 Inflammatory conditions or infections of the urinary tract, such as pyelonephritis, can also contribute to the development of hydronephrosis.
-Inflammatory conditions can lead to Swelling and narrowing of the urinary tract, which obstructs urine flow.
+Inflammation can lead to Swelling and narrowing of the urinary tract, impeding urine flow.
 Furthermore, Tumors, both benign and malignant, can mechanically block urine flow by exerting pressure on the urinary tract.

 Another possible cause is the presence of urinary stones, which can form in the kidneys or ureters and obstruct urine drainage.
 The formation of urinary stones can be influenced by genetic factors, diet, or chronic urinary tract infections.